jmacadam/dive-research/belize.md

 - **Placencia:**
   - Turtle Inn (luxury eco-resort with diving excursions to Gladden Spit and South Water Caye).
   - Belize Ocean Club (mid-range option with access to whale shark tours).

-## **Where to Stay, Attractions & Activities, and Food & Dining in Belize**

-### **Where to Stay**
-Belize offers a mix of accommodations, from luxury resorts to dive lodges and budget stays.
-Many resorts have house reefs for easy snorkeling and diving access.

 #### **Luxury Resorts with Dive Access**
 1. **Turtle Inn (Placencia) – Luxury Eco-Resort**